What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 Capital gain taxes apply according to how long you’ve held your home.

-If you make a profit from selling your property that you’ve held for a year or less, this is a short-term capital gain.
+If you profit from selling your property that you’ve held for a year or less, this is a short-term capital gain.

-If you make a profit from your property that you’ve kept longer than a year, this is what is called a long-term capital gain.
+If you profit from your property that you’ve kept for longer than a year, this is a long-term capital gain.

 How Short-Term Capital Gains and Long-Term Capital Gains Affect You

-The government considers these two types of capital gains differently and they are taxed by very different standards.
+The government considers these two types of capital gains differently, and they have very different taxation standards.

 The Short-Term Tax Rate

-Short-term capital gains taxes are assessed if you only own your home for less than a year.
+Short-term capital gains taxes are assessed if you have owned your home for less than a year.
 The taxes you pay will depend on your income.

-The rate is equal to your ordinary income tax rate, which is known as your tax bracket.
+The rate equals your ordinary income tax, whichis your tax bracket.

 The Long-Term Tax Rate